 A Room of One’s Own is LMPR’s photography series that showcases the beloved spaces belonging to members of Canada’s artistic scene.
 With a nod to Virginia Woolf’s essay by the same name, we present self-portraits from artists, arts media, and arts administrators in a room they call their own.

-This is Joseph’s room:
+This is TJ’s room:

 Q: What makes this room ‘yours’?

 This room is mine because there are four little 3D printed versions of me on one of the shelves.

 Q: Identify three items in the room that you love, and explain why they’re special to you.

 The books.
 I’ve got more books elsewhere in the apartment, but the two bookcases immediately behind me hold the collections of some of my favourite writers, all grouped together: Margaret Atwood, Charles Bukowski, Graham Greene, Salman Rushdie, Carol Shields, Michael Chabon, Brian Michael Bendis, and many others.
 They’re people who’ve dedicated themselves to artistic creation.
 Who’ve built impressive bodies of work.
 Who never stopped exploring and pushing the boundaries and taking chances and finding new ways to take the audience on a ride.